Border bases and order ideals: a polyhedral characterization: The order ideal polytope

 \section{The order ideal polytope}

-We will now introduce the \emph{order ideal polytope} $P$ (a 0/1 polytope) that characterizes all admissible order ideals that support a border basis (for a given zero-dimensional ideal $I$) in an abstract fashion independent of particular vector space bases for the stable span approximation.
-Its role will be crucial for the \hyperref[alg:borderBasisNew]{later computation (Algorithm~\ref*{alg:borderBasisNew})} of border bases for general order ideals.
+We will now introduce the \emph{order ideal polytope} $P(I)$ that characterizes all admissible order ideals, i.e., order ideals supporting a border basis for a given zero-dimensional ideal $I$, in an abstract fashion completely independent of the stable span approximation.
+Its role will be crucial for the \hyperref[alg:borderBasisNew]{later computation} of border bases for general order ideals.
 We will first focus on its properties and structure, then in \autoref{sec:Computing-border-bases}, we will consider the computational aspect.
-We will show that the integral points of the order ideal polytope are in bijection with those order ideals that support a border basis of a given zero-dimensional ideal $I$ (Theorem~\ref{thm:polytope=order-ideal}).
-In order to do so, we approach the problem from a polyhedral point of view to capture the intrinsic combinatorics of having to ensure that $\pring = I \oplus \vgen{\oi}$ as vector spaces on the one hand and $\oi$ being an order ideal on the other hand.
+We will show that the integral points of the order ideal polytope \(P(I)\) are in bijection with the admissible order ideals of a given zero-dimensional ideal $I$.
+In order to do so, we approach the problem from a polyhedral point of view to capture the intrinsic combinatorics for the admissibility condition $\pring = I \oplus \vgen{\oi}$ on the one hand and $\oi$ being an order ideal on the other hand.
 The role of the polyhedral description becomes prominent in \autoref{sec:Computing-border-bases} when the directness of the sum $I \oplus \vgen{\oi}$ is rephrased in the language of matrices and vector space bases.